tryt0c0de/tryt0c0de/README.md

-Physics student at university of barcelona.
+Quant at PwC future MSFE at Columbia.
 Mainly coding in python.